 On November 5, 2007, just one day after her birthday, Janet Tillman was reported missing by her loved ones.
-There hasn’t been any movement on her case and if there have been persons of interest of suspects being looked at by investigators, they haven’t been named publicly.
+There hasn’t been any movement on her case, and if there have been persons of interest or suspects being looked at by investigators, they haven’t been named publicly.

 Anyone with information regarding this case is urged to contact the Belleville Police Department at (618) 234-1218 or their local authorities.

-Please share this story about Janet Tillman in order to reignite the investigation into her disappearance.
-She is our sister and her life matters.
+Please share this story about Janet Tillman to reignite the investigation into her disappearance.
+She is our sister, and her life matters.

 Help Publicize This Case:

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM